 Discussion

-This study confirm the crucial role of pharmacist-initiated interventions in community pharmacy settings, particularly in addressing drug-related problems (DRPs).
+This study confirms the crucial role of pharmacist-initiated interventions in community pharmacy settings, particularly in addressing drug-related problems (DRPs).
 A 20% incidence of DRPs among 500 prescriptions reviewed aligns with global trends, reinforcing earlier reports by Hepler and Strand that emphasize pharmaceutical care as a professional responsibility to prevent and resolve DRPs through clinical involvement.(10) This evidence is further supported by Parthasarthi and Nyfort, who stress that effective DRP management requires foundational clinical skills, often lacking among diploma-level pharmacists in India.(11)

 Drug-drug interactions (DDIs) and adverse drug reactions (ADRs) were the most prevalent DRPs observed, consistent with previous findings in similar community-based studies Howkarworth & Corlett,.(12) In our study, most DDIs were minor in severity and predominantly pharmacokinetic, a finding comparable to the minor yet frequent interactions reported in interventions from Northern Cyprus and the UK.
 These DRPs were often linked to commonly prescribed medications such as dexamethasone and ofloxacin, which are well-known for their interaction potential by Olajide et al.,.(13) ADRs, particularly nausea, sweating and injection site pain, were primarily caused by iron sucrose and dexamethasone.
 These results corroborate those from international studies such as by Blalock and Roberts, who noted improved outcomes when community pharmacists were actively involved in monitoring and managing side effects.(14) Al Rabhi et al.,ADR causality assessments using WHO and Naranjo algorithms revealed that most ADRs were probable and preventable again validating earlier research that pharmacist intervention can significantly reduce avoidable medication harm.(15) Polypharmacy, advanced age and comorbid conditions were significantly associated with the incidence of DRPs paralleling Mehuys et al., Omboni & Caserini (16,17)global data showing that elderly patients on multiple medications are at the highest risk.
 This finding underlines the importance of regular clinical medication reviews and patient education, as advocated by Thomas et al.and WHO guidelines for chronic disease management.(18)